-- 1. Slope/Bench - 2.
-Use Shoring - 3.
-Use Shields - B. Protection is needed if the excavation is 5 feet or deeper and also needed if less than 5 feet and the competent person determines that protection is required to keep employees safe - C. Sloping and Benching protective systems must follow the requirements found in Appendix B of Subpart P or be designed by a registered professional engineer. - D. All shoring must be installed and removed from outside of the trench
+- 1. Slope/Bench

+- 2. Use Shoring

+- 3. Use Shields

+- B. Protection is needed if the excavation is 5' or deeper and also needed if less than 5' and the competent person determines that protection is required to keep employees safe

+- C. All shoring must be installed and removed from outside of the trench

-E. Shoring installation and placement is determined by
+- D. Shoring installation and placement is determined by

 - 1. Manufacturer's tabulated data

 - 2. Competent soil classification

-- 3. Engineered Site Specific Plan (if performed)

-- F. Safe shield usage guidelines
+E. Safe shield usage guidelines

-- 1. Follow manufacturer's tabulated data

-- 2. All shields must be installed in a way to prevent lateral shifting (make sure the shield is a tight fit in the excavation)

-- Do not subject shields to loads exceeding those the shield is designed to withstand
+- 1. Follow manufacturer's tabulated data - 2.
+All shields must be installed in a way to prevent lateral shifting (make sure the shield is a tight fit in the excavation) - Do not subject shields to loads exceeding those the shield is designed to withstand - 4.
+Do not excavate more than 2' below a shield - 5.
+Do not excavate below a shield if the soil will not stand or if the shield is not rated for the full excavation depth - Access and egress must be provided in a safe area for employees exiting or entering shields